alejandralopezgalan/petroleos-mexicanos/README.md

 The resulting table had some columns with zeros o missing values; nonetheless, these were not originally missing data, rather the result of trasposing the table; therefore, the table was copied into a new sheet, to remove unncesseary columns, rename useful columns, and get a table with the correct information from the original dataset.

 ![traspose](assets/img/project4_3table.png)

+The data was imported into a new Excel woorkbook and exported as a CSV file to be used in SQL.

 there was a Date column with values like ene-05, Feb-05, Mar-05, abr-05.
 When converting them to a Date format in Excel, some cells were recognised correctly, but others were not.
 After reviewing the data, I realised that these values were monthly dates.
 To ensure consistency and prevent errors, I turned to the EDATE function in Excel.